pgmpy/pgmpy/docs/started/install.rst

 Installation
 ============

-pgmpy is hosted on both pypi and anconda.
+pgmpy requires Python 3.7+. pgmpy is hosted on both pypi and anconda.
 For installation through pypi, use the command:

 .. code-block:: bash